asmodehn/complexity/PITCHME.md

 ---

-## Math has a few simple theories from which others are derived.
+## Math has a few foundational theories.

 - Arithmetic
 - Logic